Currie32/Artificial-Intelligence-Nanodegree/Isolation-Game-Agent/README.md

 heuristic_analysis.pdf: my analysis the results of my agent.

-research_review.pdf:a one page summary of an excellent game playing agent - AlphaGo.
+research_review.pdf: a one page summary of an excellent game playing agent - AlphaGo.

 # Build a Game-playing Agent